LucasLarson/dotfiles/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [like iOS]
- - Browser [like chrome, safari]
+ - Browser [like Chrome, Safari]
  - Version [like 22]

 **Smartphone (please complete the following information):**
  - Device: [like iPhone6]
  - OS: [like iOS8.1]
- - Browser [like stock browser, safari]
+ - Browser [like stock browser, Safari]
  - Version [like 22]

 **Additional context**